 But first, if you dropped your iPhone in the toilet, please clean it and let someone know before you hand it over to them!

 Take it to Apple

-Apple doesn’t repair water damaged iPhones.
-This is because they can’t guarantee they fixed it without replacing every single component.
-So they offer a replacement device instead.
+Apple doesn’t repair water-damaged iPhones.
+This is because they can’t guarantee that they can fix it without replacing every single component.
+So, they offer a replacement device instead.

 Apple’s warranty doesn’t cover liquid damage, even for water-resistant iPhones.
 So, unless you have AppleCare+, you need to pay for an “Out of Warranty” replacement device.

 This is usually quite expensive, but it doesn’t cost as much as a new iPhone off the shelf.
 If you’ve not upgraded your device for a few years, though, you may just want to get a completely new iPhone instead.

 Take Your iPhone to a Third-Party Repair Shop

 Alternatively, you could look for a third-party iPhone repair shop offering water damage repairs.
 There is still no guarantee they can fix your device, but many repair shops operate on a “No Fix, No Fee” principle.